-- Frequent reading of all children working below the expected level will help support and underpin their learning. - Little Wandle phonics DfE validated phonics programme was introduced and implemented last academic year, with 83% of Year 1 pupils attaining the phonics screening check pass mark or above.
-This includes the phonics teaching, guided reading and keep up interventions which we will embed further this academic year. - We recognise there is a gap in attainment between disadvantaged and nondisadvantaged groups and continue to strive to diminish this: - Pupils who most need to improve their reading (lowest 20%) continue to be a priority in every classroom for additional daily reading, with all staff knowing who these pupils are in their classroom and supporting, as appropriate.
+- Frequent reading of all children working below the expected level will help support and underpin their learning. - Little Wandle phonics DfE validated phonics programme was introduced and implemented during 2022-23, with 83% of Year 1 pupils attaining the phonics screening check pass mark or above.
+In 2023-24, again 83% attained the pass mark.
+This includes the phonics teaching, guided reading and keep up interventions which we will enhance further this academic year. - We recognise there is a gap in attainment between disadvantaged and nondisadvantaged groups and continue to strive to diminish this: - Pupils who most need to improve their reading (lowest 20%) continue to be a priority in every classroom for additional daily reading, with all staff knowing who these pupils are in their classroom and supporting, as appropriate.
 Some children continue to be targeted for twice daily reading.